-Cattle Feeders' Community Alliance

-This Pocahontas County group is working to diversify local farms by bringing cattle back to the area.
+Cattle Feeders' Community Alliance -This Pocahontas County group is working to diversify local farms by bringing cattle back to the area.
 Their project involves developing the networks and partnerships to produce beef of superior quality and share the benefits of this quality among the parties involved.

-Coalition for Holistic Agricultural Resource Management (CHARM) - farmers, is focusing on better decision-making through Holistic Resource Management (HRM) and the help of group members as a mentoring team.
+Coalition for Holistic Agricultural Resource Management (CHARM) -This northeast Iowa group, which includes six farm couples and three nonfarmers, is focusing on better decision-making through Holistic Resource Management (HRM) and the help of group members as a mentoring team.